Assistant Professor, Department of Information Science, Cornell University

 Estimands are the starting point for methodological choices

-In a vision of social science research laid out with Rebecca Johnson and Brandon Stewart, I argue that social scientists should set the research goal in precise terms that do not involve regression coefficients.
-This frees us to state the goal of greatest interest, even if our methods to achieve that goal involve a model that is only a rough approximation.
+In a vision of social science research laid out with Rebecca Johnson and Brandon Stewart, I argue that social scientists should state the research goal in precise terms: about what target population do we want to infer, and under what factual or counterfactual condition?

 A pivot away from regression coefficients and toward more general nonparametric estimands empowers social scientists to convey more information to readers under more credible assumptions.
-For example, a methodological comment written with Brandon Stewart proposes a new visualization to summarize economic mobility.
+A methodological comment written with Brandon Stewart proposes a new visualization to summarize economic mobility.

 Predictive estimands call for the direct application of data science